Legacy Act has retraumatised Troubles victims, legal challenge hears

 The legal challenge, being brought by a number of Troubles victims and heard by Mr Justice Colton, argues that the Act does not comply with human rights law.

-Opening the proceedings, Mr Larkin read from the affidavits of a number of Troubles victims whose cases are being heard jointly.
+Opening the proceedings, Mr Larkin read from the accounts of a number of Troubles victims whose cases are being heard jointly.

 These included the affidavit of Martina Dillon, whose husband Seamus was shot dead in Dungannon in 1997.